catalyst-cloud/catalystcloud-docs/source/object-storage/storage-access-control.rst

 container, or they do not have the role and they can't interact with any object storage resources.

-To overcome this limitation, it is now possible to create a user with the ``Auth Only`` role and give them access to a container using an Access Control List.
+To overcome this limitation, it is possible to create a user with the ``Auth Only`` role and give them access to a container using an Access Control List.
 You can find more information on the auth only role :ref:`here <access_control>`.